Tine-m/physical-design/denormalization_partitioning_exercises.md

 # **📌 Exercises: Practicing Denormalization and Partitioning**

-These exercises will help students understand when and how to **denormalize a database** and when **partitioning** can improve performance.

----

 ## **📌 Scenario: Global Online Store**

 You are designing a **database for an e-commerce platform** that handles **millions of transactions per month** across different regions.